andrewsunglaekim/js-scope-and-context/readme.md

 ### [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

 Arrow functions have lexical binding.
 This is a bit of a misnomer.
 Arrow functions actually lack a binding to the `this` keyword.
+Instead they gets their value for `this` from a parent scope.

 Let's take a look at an example to help highlight this: